1994 - Stay True

 Scrapped out :

 .
-Interlude (Bitchin' around the corner) - unused, probably cut without any mix from original "Death Around The Corner"
+Interlude (Bitchin' around the corner) - unused, cut maybe without any mix from original "Death Around Each Corner" (cf. Thug Life Original)

 * in bold, tracks taken from the Stay True Mixtape.
 Only the A-side has been leaked yet.
 A Discogs Page indicates the full tracklist.
 Considering the indicated duration we could think that the unleaked B-side includes released versions of "Dear Mama", "Lord Knows" and same "Hellrazor", "Out on Bail", "High Til I Die", "Only Fear Of Death" mixes than in Pre-Death Row compilation, "Thug Style" the long version with 2Pac speaking.
 But when comparing to the duration of the A-side (28' and 32'), we could also think that these indications are fantasist.
 Banned of Bomb 1st says the final tracklist of the album itself is different.